FrankDouwes/justHike/README.md

 - iOS bugs (possibly related to the use of the depricated alerts plugin)
 - iOS scroll bugs (poi list)
 - purchase routines (app store / google play)
-- exclude files (for trail data generation) from build

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.